kswoo97/FGPAnom/README.md

 # Flow-based Generative Pre-Training

+This repository is an official code implementation of FGP, a flow-based generative pre-training method for neural architecture encoding.

+## Paper information

-This repository is an official code implementation of the paper entitled ***Learning to Flow from Generative Pretext Tasks for Neural Architecture Encoding***.
+- Title: Learning to Flow from Generative Pretext Tasks for Neural Architecture Encoding.

-The paper has been submitted to NeurIPS 2025.

-This repository provides a source code of our proposed pre-training method ***FGP***, and used datasets.
+- Authors: Sunwoo Kim, Hyunjin Hwang, Kijung Shin
+- Venue: NeurIPS 2025

 ## Datasets